 Fear is a prerequisite for survival.
 Fear can also prevent us from living.
 Where does fear come from?
 And how are we affected by it?
 These are some of the questions that psychology researcher Armita Golkar will examine in the third Performance Lecture in a series organised by Stockholm’s Royal Dramatic Theatre (Dramaten) and the Nobel Center.
 The director will be Alexander Mørk-Eidem.
 The premiere will take place on Dramaten’s Small Stage (Lilla scenen) on September 11.

-In May 2019 it will be time for the first Hans Rosling Day.
-This new focus on popular education will be organised by the Nobel Center and the Gapminder Foundation.
-With a combination of scientific credibility and playful pedagogics, we want to demonstrate the potential of science for understanding and improvement.
-The day will inspire the dissemination of knowledge for an even better world, in the spirit of Alfred Nobel and Hans Rosling.
+Nobel Center and the Gapminder Foundation have decided to implement a new drive for popular education.
+Through a combination of scientific credibility and playful pedagogics we want to show the potential of science for comprehension and improvement.
+The day is supposed to inspire to spreading of knowledge for an even better world, in the spirit of Alfred Nobel and Hans Rosling.